Rumours of the Death of the Cold Call are Greatly Exaggerated!

 One of my recent posts attracted a lot of comment; the all new Marketing and sales funnel got a lot of interest and helped contributed to a fascinating and lengthy debate in a LinkedIn group I am a member of; Business Development –The Missing Link Between Marketing and Sales

-To read The All New Marketing-Sales Funnel click on the infographic to the left
+To read The All New Marketing-Sales Funnel click here.

 Is the Cold Call Dead?